How to Use Script Modules

 Project scripts are normally only accessible from the project they were defined in.
-Thus objects that exist in other scopes, such as tags which exist in the gateway scope, are unable to call project scripts.
-Attempting to do so will result in gateway log errors stating that "global name 'yourScript' is not defined'
+Thus objects that exist in other scopes, such as Tags that exist in the Gateway scope, are unable to call project scripts.
+Attempting to do so will result in Gateway log errors stating that "global name 'yourScript' is not defined'.

 Thus, if the myFuncs library in the prior section was configured in a project named "Tester"

 We could use that name in the Gateway Scripting Project.